raphamorim/raphamorim.github.com/_posts/2026-08-24-introducing-oj.md

 })();
 </script>

-Two things worth saying about those numbers.
-The start figures are the headline, but the one I care about day to day is the **hot edit**: the time from saving a file to seeing it on screen.
-That's the number you pay dozens of times an hour, and it's where an unbundled, on-demand dev server earns its keep.
+A few things worth saying about those numbers.
+The start figures are the headline, and they hold as the app grows: on the 10,000-component tree oj cold-starts in about a quarter of Vite's time, and the reload loop you pay dozens of times an hour is where that lead compounds. oj's default `oj dev` is an on-demand, unbundled server; the chart shows `oj dev --bundle`, which pre-bundles the client for the fastest loop.

-The other thing: a *well-tuned* Vite is faster than a default one, and the gap narrows.
-I'm not interested in beating a strawman.
-These runs are Vite configured sensibly, on the same machine, same app. <!-- TODO(rapha): link the benchmark methodology / repo so people can reproduce. -->
+Two honest caveats.
+A single hot edit (HMR) is now a wash: both oj and a well-tuned Vite land around 60ms, and I'm not going to pretend otherwise.
+And a *well-tuned* Vite is faster than a default one; I'm not interested in beating a strawman, so these runs are Vite configured sensibly, on the same machine, same app.
+The suite is `bench/run.mjs` in the repo, so you can reproduce it: `node bench/run.mjs 10000`.

+The number that doesn't narrow is memory.
+On that same app oj holds around 115MB where Vite sits above 1.5GB, a 13x gap that widens with app size.
+That is the difference that matters where I run oj most: thousands of ephemeral preview sandboxes, where every megabyte and every second of cold start is multiplied.

 ## Running a real app